Chief Executive Officer

 A co-founder of Inhibrx, Quinn leads target identification and validation, therapeutic lead selection and oversees the pipeline development strategy.
 Prior to founding Inhibrx, he spent 10 years at the Genomics Institute of the Novartis Research Foundation (GNF).
 Quinn led groups of Ph.D./M.D. level investigators in the conception and generation of novel target identification and validation platforms.
 Quinn was a key member of the team that transitioned the first GNF therapeutic antibody from bench-top to clinical trials.
 His research on cell death at the Stanford-Burnham-Prebys Medical Discovery Institute has been highly cited.
 Quinn received his Ph.D. in biochemistry from the University of Utah School of Medicine.

-Klaus leads clinical development of the Inhibrx pipeline.
-Prior to joining Inhibrx, Klaus trained as a fellow of the M.D.
-Anderson Cancer Center.
-He then worked as a medical oncologist at the Banner M.D.
-Anderson Cancer Center, where he also served as the local principal investigator for clinical trials of cancer immunotherapy agents.
-Klaus’s scientific work at Genentech and the Genomics Institute of the Novartis Research Foundation (GNF) focused on drug discovery and predictive biomarker development.
-Klaus received the highest academic honors and was a Scholar of the German Merit Foundation.
-He received his M.D. and Ph.D. from the Friedrich-Alexander University of Erlangen in Germany.
+Dr. Wagner has served as our Chief Medical Officer since August 2015 and leads the clinical translation of our biotherapeutic pipeline.
+From November 2012 until August 2015, Dr. Wagner served as medical oncologist at Banner MD Anderson Cancer Center and as Adjunct Assistant Professor, Department of Thoracic, Head & Neck Medical Oncology at MD Anderson Cancer Center, where he lead cancer immunotherapy trials as the local principal investigator.
+From July 2009 until September 2011, Dr. Wagner trained at MD Anderson Cancer Center as a fellow in Medical Oncology.
+Dr. Wagner’s scientific work at Genentech, Inc. and the Genomics Institute of the Novartis Research Foundation focused on drug discovery and predictive biomarker development.
+Dr. Wagner received the highest academic honors and was a scholar of the German Academic Scholarship Foundation.
+Dr. Wagner received his M.D. and Ph.D. from the Friedrich-Alexander University of Erlangen in Germany.

 Ashraf is responsible for the late stage activities required for commercialization of Inhibrx programs.
 He brings more than 20 years of experience in process development, technical operations, cGMP clinical manufacturing, commercialization and life cycle management of antibody therapeutics, vaccines, gene therapy, cell-based therapeutics and recombinant proteins.
 Prior to joining Inhibrx, Ashraf held executive and senior level positions with aTyr Pharma, Gilead Sciences, Genentech, and Merck & Co.
 Inc. He is the author of 55 peer-reviewed publications and his work has been presented at over 120 conferences.
 He is on the editorial board of the Biotechnology & Bioengineering and mAb journals.
 Ashraf received his Ph.D. in Chemical Engineering from The University of Birmingham (UK) and conducted post-doctoral studies with The University of Birmingham, Novo Nordisk, Merck Sharpe & Dohme and University College London.